 The stomach does stretch after gastric sleeve surgery, but usually slightly varies depending on portions.

 The stomach capacity is important to determine the amount of food you can eat at any given time.
 This is critical to understand portion control and the importance of every single calorie you eat to the most nutrient-rich foods.

 With the same surgeon using the same bougie size on different patients, the end result always slightly differs because of the patient’s original stomach size.
 If the surgeon makes a technical error to incorrectly calibrate the stomach with a bougie, the patient may not lose enough weight after sleeve surgery.

 There are 3 main factors that determine the stomach size immediately after gastric sleeve surgery;

 - Stomach Size Before Surgery

 What’s Your Bougie Size?

-Bougie (pronounced boo-jee) is a guide for the surgeon to divide the stomach.
-Bougie size influences the capacity of the sleeve and comes in different calibers ranging from 32FR to 50FR.
+The bougie (pronounced boo-jee) is a guide for the surgeon to divide the stomach.
+Bougie size influences the capacity of the stomach and comes in different diameters ranging from 32FR to 50FR.
 FR, called French, is the unit of measurement equal to 1/3 mm, for example, a 40FR bougie measures about 13.32mm or 1/2 inch.

-Bougies do not always create the same stomach size as the finished sleeve size depends on how close the stapler gets to the bougie and whether the surgeon sutures the staple line (inverted sleeve).
+The bougie does not always create the same stomach size as it depends on how close the stapler gets to the bougie and whether the surgeon sutures the staple line (inverted sleeve).